sydx/xpca/README.md

 # xpca
-Implementations of extended PCA methods, such as IPCA and EWMPCA
+Implementations of extended PCA methods, such as IPCA and EWMPCA.